 msconfig , and press Enter.
 This will open the System Configuration utility.
 Here, go to the Services tab.
 Now, you can see the list of all services on your Windows 10 or 11 PC.

 If you check the box at the bottom left to Hide all Microsoft services, you will see all third-party services running on your PC.
 Now, you can select all unnecessary third-party services and click Disable all to disable them.
-This will reduce a lot of burden from your PC and speed up your Windows 10 and 11.
+This will reduce a lot of burden on your PC and speed up your Windows 10 and 11.

 Step 3: Disable Animations in Windows 11 and 10 to Make it Fast